emilyyleung/photo-sifter/README.md

 ## About The Project

 As someone who enjoys capturing memories on a digital camera, I end up with hundreds to thousands of photos to process at one given time.
-Procrastination gets the best of me when thinking about the task at hand, but I also want to get them in the hands of family and friends as soon as possible.
+Procrastination gets the best of me when thinking about the task I've given myself, but I also want to get them in the hands of family and friends as soon as possible.

 Instead of spending my spare time sifting through my most recent collection of photos, I used it to build this tool.
-My hope is that it will pay off in the future 😅
+Let's hope it pays off in the future 😅

 ### Built With